 Welcome to updates for the Beautification Committee, Digital Ecosystem, and Community Gardens for Wellington Heights Cedar Rapids, Iowa #WHCRIA

-We would like to congratulate Ture' Morrow for volunteering to run as the Vice President of the Wellington Heights Neighborhood Association.
-We appreciate you as a member of the Beautification Committee and are grateful for your service as a board member.
+Congratulations to Ture' Morrow for volunteering to run as the Vice President of the Wellington Heights Neighborhood Association.
+We appreciate your contribution to the Beautification Committee during the early stages.
+Wishing you the best moving into your new roll.
 Thank you for being a blessing and contributing to our community in so many wonderful ways both as a member of the neighborhood and an active part of the city of Cedar Rapids.

 A Little Library Project rehab progress video from the summer of 2022 by Kim of the BC.
 Please, click here to Like, Subscribe, and follow us on Youtube.
 This will help grow our channel and reach for future projects to include the Wellington Heights Community gardens Seed to Table Cooking Show episodes.

 Visit www.WHCRIA.com for a google map and directory addresses of our community libraries throughout Wellington Heights in Cedar Rapids, Iowa.
 New libraries are being added through 2023.

 This project is increasing knowledge and accessibility to community literary tiny homes.
 Including updated weatherization, and roofs as needed using the poor man's fiberglass technique reducing the frequency of replacement.
 Freshened paint and doors as needed to include increased book circulation with the help of loving neighbors, donors, and local author support.
 Rehoming unwanted houses, and problem-solving the caretaker's issues within their important role in our community's literary culture.

 Do you or someone you know have children ages up to five?
 How about getting free books monthly?
 Our community is sponsored through the Cedar Rapids Library from the Imagination Library gifting books.